Gayatri602/currencyconverter/README.rst

 .. |crated| image:: https://static.pepy.tech/badge/currencyconverter

 This is a currency converter that uses historical rates against a reference currency (Euro).
 It is compatible with Python3.6+.
+# this is my new currency data source
 Currency data sources
 ---------------------